navin-ri/ir-spectra-gen/src/log.md

 # Logs

 # Overview
-Create a simple autoencoder for spectra
+Create a simple autoencoder for IR spectra

+# MLP
+can simply reconstruct, not very good

+# CNN
+Let's see